coopsymbiotic/coopsymbiotic-ansible/roles/icinga/README.md

-Installs the basic packages for icinga v1.
-Does not install the web interface, but installs the command-line tool (icli).
+Installs the basic packages for icinga v2.
+Does not install the web interface, but installs the old command-line tool (icli).

-This is very crude, and should probably be upgraded to icinga v2.
+This is very crude, and not up to date.
+The new web interface is excellent, and there is also a new CLI tool which is worth using instead of the old icli.